lucianux/english/A1/README.md

 - Future time expressions.
 We often use be going to with future time expressions (tomorrow, next week, etc.).
 Examples:
   - We are going to play cards tonight.
   - She’s going to study biology next year.

+#### Will vs Going to

+- Will: Decisiones espontáneas.
+- Going to: Planes/intenciones previas.
+- Ejemplo:
+  - "I’ll answer the phone!" (decisión en el momento).
+  - "I’m going to travel to Spain next year" (plan).

 ## Modals, the imperative, etc.